 “Is the information-age changing the traditional ways of thinking about the legal past?”

-The answer was a wholehearted “yes”.
+While the spontaneous answer is “yes”, some reflection is needed to figure out an explanation.
 There may be a historical explanation.
-Seen in the longue durée it seems that legal-historical research recurrently changed its focus.
+Seen in its long term evolution, it seems that legal scholarship recurrently changed its focus.
 Nineteenth-century jurists focused on texts and legislation; the twentieth-century then turned that legacy upside down with a concern for judges, judging, and thus with language, which has been animating large sectors of legal-historical research.

 Hence, the time is ripe to think about the place of legal history in the 21st century: are legal historians silently shifting their focus to information?
 This is the leading question that this project will attempt to answer.